 For employers, active engagement means:

 - Communication.
 Don’t wait until the injury occurs!
 Injured workers can’t be held accountable for rules they don’t know about or understand.
-Common sense and applicable laws require simple, personal communications from Texas injury benefit plans that help employees know how to timely report claims, understand available benefits, and know where to obtain medical care.
+Common sense and applicable laws require simple, personal communications from Texas injury benefit programs that help employees know how to timely report claims, understand available benefits, and know where to obtain medical care.
 This helps build employee morale and a culture of caring before an injury ever occurs.

 - Well-Established Benefit Claim Procedures.
-Federal laws require almost every employer-sponsored benefit plan (including 401k, group health and all Texas injury benefit plans) to establish reasonable procedures for administration of benefits in the best interests of covered employees and beneficiaries.
+Federal laws require almost every employer-sponsored benefit plan (including 401k, group health and all Texas injury benefit programs) to establish reasonable procedures for administration of benefits in the best interests of covered employees and beneficiaries.
 The U.S. Supreme Court has, for decades, said these rules (first developed in 1974) provide administrative safeguards for a full and fair review of benefit claims, including criteria for initial benefit determinations, appeals and access to state and federal courts.
 Regulations also prohibit final, binding arbitration of benefit disputes.
 Employers failing to comply with these laws can face large monetary penalties and enforcement by the U.S. Department of Labor.